 Human Connectome Project) or Alzheimer's Disease (as in the Thousand Functional

 Connectome project), however, clinical data provides unique opportunities for further analysis.
 Clinical data has been acquired at BCH for patients with a wide variety of medical conditions, including autism, attention-deficit hyperactivity disorder, cerebral palsy, multiple sclerosis etc. as well as including imaging of neurotypical patients.
-Thus creating connectomics technologies that can be applied to real-world BCH data will facilitate the investigation of possible fiber tract-based structural abnormalities associated
+Thus, creating connectomics technologies that can be applied to real-world BCH data will facilitate the investigation of possible fiber tract-based structural abnormalities associated

 with a variety of medical conditions and may represent a key component playing a role